Friday 16 December 2011

 “Well, roll this into something.”

-As if my self-focused, contact of old friends for ulterior motives counted for nothing and I was, actually, being rewarded with the universe providing.
+As if my self-focused, contact of old friends for ulterior motives counted for nothing, I was, actually, being rewarded with the universe providing.
 Lovely.
-It’s pretty charmed when you think about it.
+It’s pretty charmed life when I think about it.
 Hey?

 “Do you have cigarettes?”
 I asked.